 Together We Can Support Our Community’s Youth

-From this research, the concept of the Youth Engagement Center was developed.
-It will be a program area at the Bangor Region YMCA with a focus on Psychosocial Wellbeing, Community and Relationships, Community Service, Educational Engagement, and Safe Spaces.
-The Youth Engagement Center is intended to offer numerous programs to support a variety of youth with a variety of needs, providing the necessary relationships, opportunities, and environment to prevent mental health issues, and also provide psychological support for youth who already live with these challenges.
+From this research, the concept of the Teen Center was developed.
+This innovative Bangor Region YMCA program will focus on Psychosocial Wellbeing, Community and Relationships, Community Service, Educational Engagement, and Safe Spaces.
+The Teen Center will offer numerous programs supporting youth with a variety of needs, providing the necessary relationships, opportunities, and environment to foster mental health hygiene while providing psychological support for youth living with risk factors.

 - All programs are low-barrier and completely free

 - Drop-In Center for Middle School & High School aged youth

 - Free, healthy snacks

 - Clinical counseling

 - Teens to Work College & Career Readiness

 - Youth & Government & Council on National Affairs